Quo Vadis (band): Day into Night and Passage in Time (1999–2001)

-After signing onto Hypnotic Records in 1999, Quo Vadis received a budget of around $20,000 to record their second album.
-Recorded at Victor Studios and produced again by Quo Vadis and Pierre Rémillard, Day into Night was released on March 30, 2000, in Canada.
-Whereas the composing duties for Forever were credited to all members, a majority of the songs on the Day Into Night album were in fact written and recorded by Arie.
-However, due to logistical problems, the album was released to Europe in December.
-To promote the album a video for "Dysgenics" was made.
-Remy commented on the making of the video, "It was long!
+After signing with Hypnotic Records in 1999, Quo Vadis received $20,000 to record their second album.
+Recorded at Victor Studios and produced by Quo Vadis and Rémillard, Day into Night was released on March 30, 2000, in Canada.
+Whereas Forever was credited to all members, Itman wrote most of the songs on Day Into Night.
+Due to logistical problems, the album was released in Europe in December.
+To promote the album, a video for "Dysgenics" was made.
+Beauchamp commented on the making of the video, "It was long!
 We did two days of shooting.
 It's not the most pleasant thing to do lipsing and pretend to be playing, but it's all worth it in the end.
 What's really fun is the editing, seeing the whole thing take shape.
 We did a video release in Music Plus studios in December, but what people saw that day wasn't the finished version.
 We changed it a lot since and it looks really cool."
-Day into Night also sold much more than Forever...; Bart compared them: "The reactions have been excellent, to give you an idea, we sold as many copies of the new album in the 6 months as of Forever... in 2 years."
+Day into Night sold better than Forever.
+Frydrychowicz compared the albums, "The reactions have been excellent, to give you an idea, we sold as many copies of the new album in the 6 months as of Forever... in 2 years."